Monument Hill & Kreische Brewery

 Located on a sandstone bluff above the Colorado River, Monument Hill & Kreische Brewery comprise a State Historic Site listed on the Register of Historic Places.
-The monument is actually a tomb that contains the remains of the men who died in the Dawson Massacre and Black Bean Death Lottery, two bloody events that occurred during the 1840s as Texas was fighting for its independence.
+The monument is a tomb that contains the remains of the men who died in the Dawson Massacre and Black Bean Death Lottery, two bloody events that occurred during the 1840s as Texas was fighting for its independence.
 Also located at this site are the ruins of Texas's first brewery, which was built by German Immigrant Heinrich Kreische.

-The Dawson Massacre occurred in In 1842 when Texan militia, a group of 54 men led by Nicholas Dawson, headed towards San Antonio in order to battle the Mexican Army.
-They were met by 500 soldiers, and 36 men were slaughtered and another 15 became prisoners of war.
-During the winter of the same year, 300 men of the Texas military seeking revenge for the Dawson Massacre headed towards Rio Grande in order to strike at Ciudad Mier.
-According to the Interpretive Guide to Monument Hill, In spite of many Mexican casualties, 250 Texans
+The Dawson Massacre occurred in In 1842 when Texan militia, a group of 54 men led by Nicholas Dawson, headed towards San Antonio to battle the Mexican Army.
+They were met by 500 soldiers, and 36 men were slaughtered, while another 15 became prisoners of war.
+During the winter of the same year, 300 men of the Texas military seeking revenge for the Dawson Massacre headed towards the Rio Grande to strike at Ciudad Mier.
+According to the Interpretive Guide to Monument HillL

-Creek, the remains of those men who were killed during the Dawson Massacre and the Black Bean Death Lottery were relocated to a newly built tomb monument on a bluff above the Colorado River.
+In 1848, on the 6th Anniversary of the Battle of Salado Creek, the remains of those men who were killed during the Dawson Massacre and the Black Bean Death Lottery were relocated to a newly built tomb monument on a bluff above the Colorado River.
 Over a thousand people attended the commemorative funeral, including President Sam Houston.

-below his house.
-He capitalized on the natural spring water available on his land and grew a commercial-scale business, producing what became known as Kreische's Bluff Beer, a popular refreshment during the Civil War.
-Unfortunately, after Kreische's death in 1882, his family were unable to keep the business going.
+In 1849, German immigrant Heinrich Kreische bought land on the bluff that included the tomb.
+Kreische, who was a stonemason by trade, build a three-story home on the 172 acres of land he purchased.
+In 1860, Kreische built the state's first brewery in the ravine below his house.
+He capitalized on the natural spring water available on his land and grew a commercial-scale business, producing what became known as "Kreische's Bluff Beer," a popular refreshment during the Civil War.
+Unfortunately, after Kreische died in 1882, his family was unable to keep the business going.